yeahjack/chatgpt_zulip_bot/README.md

 git clone https://github.com/yeahjack/chatgpt_zulip_bot.git
 ```

-2. Install the required dependencies:
+2. Install the required dependencies (You might need to create a virtual env if you like):

 ```bash
 pip install -r requirements.txt